The Founding Grandfather. Did he really exist?

 Still growing: a new site

 Satisfied customers grew in numbers.
 Keller’s potential won the trust of not one but four global corporations.
 The designs and blueprints for more screen printers, pad printers and hot stamping machines, along with printing line automation, were Piotr’s brainchild converted into a digital format on his PC.
-The fitters and assemblers hired at Keller
+The fitters and assemblers hired at Keller built the

 Keller distributes for Proell